1.1. Getting Started with your own Self Organizing Cluster¶

 CSinParallel distributes a Raspberry Pi image that enables a group of Raspberry Pis to self-organize into a compute cluster.
-You can download a compressed file of this image from here
+It contains the code examples for this module.
+You can download a compressed file of this image from here.
+This should fit on an 8 GB or greater sim card.

 Note